 Supporting Parents Of Special Needs Children

-We take for granted our health and the health of our children.
-But what if you are a family that has a child who is facing special challenges?
-Your child’s health and well-being is always at the forefront of every decision that you make.
+We often take for granted our health and the health of our children and so we may not think about supporting parents of special needs children during the holidays.
+As a family that has a child who is facing special challenges, your child’s health and well-being is always at the forefront of every decision that you make.

 Special Kids Day was put together to help families cope during the extra stress of the holidays.